liyuec/codescanchange_webpack_plugin/README.md

 new codescanchange_webpack_plugin([
     {
         "distFileName":"app",
-        "targetCode":"want to change code",
+        "targetCode":["want to change code","wang to change code 2"],
-        "replaceCode":"change code"
+        "replaceCode":["change code","change code 2"]
     },
     {
         "distFileName":"other",
-        "targetCode":"other code",
+        "targetCode":["other code"],
-        "replaceCode":"other code to change code"
+        "replaceCode":["other code to change code"]
     },
+    ...
 ])

 ```